Herb × Condition

 Overview

-Kakajanghaa is one of the herbs traditionally used in Ayurveda for inflammation.
+Kakajangha is one of the herbs traditionally used in Ayurveda for inflammation.
 Kakajanghaa (Leea hirta) is described as a shrub with spreading leaves.
 The root is used medicinally.
 It is described as primarily useful as an anti-poison (Vishaghna) herb.
 The plant has compound leaves.
 It also helps in reducing swellings.
 Verse ref: page 442.

-How Kakajanghaa Helps with Inflammation
+How Kakajangha Helps with Inflammation

 • Potency (Virya): Sheeta (cold)